 Ken an Anishinabe from Chippewa of the Thames who wants to be identified only by his first name tells his story as an armed 19 year old helping the Kanienkehaka protect their ancestral graves.

 “One of the Mohawk guys was so hard on us Chippewa and saying things like the Chippewa aren’t even showing support but he didn’t know about the help on the outside because it was like being in a cocoon with no information coming in.
 I had to keep telling him, I’m Chippewa.
-He didn’t believe me because I was with the Oneida Warrior Society that came and he would tease me saying, you don’t sound like a Chippewa. ” explains Ken as he chuckles about not speaking soft and slow with what he calls the stereotypical Chippewa accent.
+He didn’t believe me because I was with the Oneida Warrior Society that came and he would tease me saying, you don’t sound like a Chippewa. ” explains Ken as he chuckles about not speaking soft and slow with what he calls the stereotypical broken english Chippewa accent.

 For many the use of being armed for self defense is a controversial issue when invading colonial forces attempt to settle disputes with Indigenous Communities who have valid historical grievances.
 The Mohawk Warrior Society helped demonstrate the assertion of the Kaneienkehaka as a Nation and the need for trained organized protection for its people just as any Nation would employ when under attack.

 “We had red alerts and a buddy system.
 We would do recon, the women would take care of the men and we had spiritual people where everyone had a role to play.
 Some of the guys had military training and there was also survival and training camps in the Mohawk communities in the years before that centered on what it meant to be a warrior and all that helped out but I remember a fighter jet that flew by and they could’ve dropped a bomb and just ended it right there and there would’ve not been anything we could’ve done.”
 Explains Ken